Witnesses: Police officers shot in south Fargo

 By the time he reached the scene, there was already a perimeter set up, he said.

-He estimates that there were about 15 to 20 cop cars and roughly 30 police officers present.
-Buck also saw paramedics and a firetruck.
+He estimates there were about 15 to 20 squad cars and roughly 30 police officers present.
+Buck also saw medics and a firetruck.

 It looked like three people were on the ground injured, Buck said.